Electrical Engineering (EE)

 EE 4377.
 Introduction to Digital Signal Processing.

-Discrete systems, convolution, spectral analysis, and FIR and IIR filter design.
+This course covers discrete systems, convolution, spectral analysis, and FIR and IIR filter design.
 Prerequisites: EE 3370 with a grade of "C" or better.

 Course Attribute(s): Dif Tui- Science & Engineering|Lab Required